mentalist /'men-tə-list/ noun. Someone who uses mental acuity, hypnosis and/or suggestion. A master manipulator of thoughts and behavior.

 Jane: Oh, yeah.
 Fair enough.

-Also, pretty much the main focus of the episode Redemption (Season 2, episode 1).
+The main focus of the episode Redemption (Season 2, episode 1).
 The cause of why the woman was accused of stealing a million dollars from her employer was both a Noodle Incident and a Riddle for the Ages within the episode.
 The actual Noodle Incident was integral to the plot.

 Noodle Implements: Red John manages to Mind Rape Kristina Frye into believing she's a ghost by only using a paintbrush, really bright lights and empty rooms.